Home > Biking

 Ease of Phone Attachment

-Depending on the mount you purchase, it can be easy or difficult to attach or detach your phone to or from the mount.
-Mounts that utilize an adapter system offer a super-quick way to pop your phone in and out of your mount if you want to stop and take a quick photo during your ride.
+Depending on the mount you purchase, it can be exceptionally easy or slightly more difficult to attach or detach your phone to or from the mount.
+Mounts that utilize a compatible case or an adapter system typically offer a quicker and more user-friendly way to pop your phone in and out of your mount if you want to stop and take a quick photo during your ride.

 Water Resistance

-A bike phone mount’s water-resistance capabilities should be a consideration for riders who plan to spend a lot of time riding through wet, rainy, or muddy conditions.
-Many times, the addition of a waterproof case can solve this problem.
+The components of most bike phone mounts are going to be water-resistant, but you may want to consider the addition of a waterproof case if you plan to spend a lot of time riding through wet, rainy, or muddy conditions.
 If this is the option you choose, look for a mount that will still be compatible with your phone while the case is on.

 Rough Terrain Capability